 Current reports show a marked increase in infants born with an addiction to opiates, resulting in Neonatal Abstinence Syndrome; according to a National Institute on Drug Abuse report, a five-fold increase from 2000 to 2012.
-This means that every 25 minutes a baby is born suffering from opioid withdrawal.
-If you have an opiate addiction during pregnancy it is not recommended you stop using abruptly if you are pregnant, as your withdrawal can increase the risk for preterm labor, fetal distress, or miscarriage.
+This means that every 25 minutes, a baby is born suffering from opioid withdrawal.
+If you have an opiate addiction during pregnancy, it is not recommended you stop using abruptly if you are pregnant, as your withdrawal can increase the risk for preterm labor, fetal distress, or miscarriage.
 It is important to get medical supervision and the appropriate treatment before you stop using.

 If you are addicted to a substance and can’t stop using it, then some form of pregnancy addiction treatment can help.
 There are many different forms of treatment ranging from inpatient, residential treatment to outpatient and support groups.
 The right level of care can be determined by a professional who is knowledgeable about addiction and treatment.
 Working with your OB-GYN and an Addictions Professional can ensure that you get the appropriate form of treatment.

 There is much evidence that treatment for pregnant women can be effective and successful if structured properly and continued for the appropriate length of time.
 Research supports a higher rate of positive treatment outcomes for pregnant women with substance use disorders in specialized long-term comprehensive residential programs, including abstinence following treatment, reduced involvement with the criminal justice system, not living with a partner who abused substances, employment gains, improved mental health and maintaining child custody.
-Increased self-esteem, reduced depressive symptoms, and improved parenting have also been demonstrated in participants in programs with comprehensive, gender-specific services.
-Finding the right pregnancy addiction program that offers treatment specifically for a pregnant woman will pay off in many ways for both you as a mother and for your future child.
-Contact one of our trained pregnancy addiction specialist by calling 877-284-0353 today for help.
+Increased self-esteem, reduced depressive symptoms, and improved parenting have also been demonstrated in programs with comprehensive, gender-specific services.
+Finding the right pregnancy addiction program that offers treatment specifically for a pregnant woman will pay off in many ways for both you as a mother and your future child.
+Contact one of our trained pregnancy addiction specialists by calling 877-284-0353 today for help.